 Quinn was incredulous.

-Quinn examined the cluster of condiments at the back of the booth.
+He examined the cluster of condiments at the back of the booth.
 The sweeteners were arranged by color and guarded jealously by a bottle of ketchup.
 The pepper shaker hid behind a triangular desert menu.
 Standing in front of the lot were a pair of salt shakers—identical except for a dent in one cap.

 “Did something happen to him?”
 Nio asked the waitress.
 She stepped close to examine the motion tattoo on the woman’s arm.

 A small child sat awkwardly on the floor near some presents—a birthday or Christmas.
 As the woman’s arm moved, the boy’s face brightened into a smile.
-It was slightly crisper than the tattoos of old, but it was considerably less defined than the photograph from which it had surely been taken.

 “How did you know?” she asked, suddenly quite emotional.